david-geo-holmes/geometry-zen/README.md

 ## Execution (Using Lineman)

+   The purpose of running Lineman is to watch and rebuild the server.
+   Lineman is not the the best server to use for development.

 ```sh
   $ lineman run --force
   $ open your web browser to localhost:8000
 ```
+   With Lineman, the following functionality will not work:
+   * the icons will not be displayed correctly.

 ## Execution (Using Node)